SAP-samples/cloud-extension-s4hana-business-process/mission/test-entire-scenario/README.md

  ![backend](./images/endtoend10.png)

-8. (Optional) You can configure Enterprise Messaging in a way so that you can see the created Event.
+8. (Optional) You can configure Event Mesh in a way so that you can see the created Event.
 For that you could create an additional queue that subscribes to the topic as well.

  ![backend](./images/endtoend11.png)